vanderschaarlab/hyperimpute/README.md

 ![image](https://github.com/vanderschaarlab/hyperimpute/raw/main/docs/arch.png "HyperImpute")

-A library for NaNs and nulls.

-HyperImpute simplifies selecting a data imputation algorithm for your ML pipelines.
+HyperImpute simplifies the selection process of a data imputation algorithm for your ML pipelines.
 It includes various novel algorithms for missing data and is compatible with [sklearn](https://scikit-learn.org/stable/).